 C Magazine welcomes writing on contemporary art and culture that is lively and rigorously engaged with current ideas and debates.
 C is interested in writing that addresses emergent practices and places them in critical context.

-C Magazine accepts proposals for exhibition reviews, book reviews, feature articles and interviews.
-C publishes exhibition and book reviews between 800 and 1,000 words in length, and feature essays, cultural analysis and interviews between 2,000 and 3,500 words in length.
+C Magazine accepts pitches for exhibition reviews, book reviews, feature articles and interviews.
+C publishes exhibition and book reviews between 800 and 1,000 words in length, columns between 800-1,000 words and feature essays, cultural analysis and interviews between 2,000 and 3,500 words in length.
 If you are interested in writing for C Magazine, please send us a pitch, with a subject line that starts with the word PITCH and goes on to clearly indicate the submission type (feature essay or interview, for example) as well as your subject.

-Proposals must include a description of your proposed contribution (250 words maximum), the artists and artworks you plan to write about, what ideas or issues you plan to explore, and intended word count.
-Also include a copy of your cv, a brief biography, or a link to your website, and one long or two shorter writing samples (ideally ones that have already been published, and written in a style similar to your proposed piece).
-Proposals must be emailed to Jaclyn Bruneau, Editor at email@example.com.
+Pitches must include a description of your proposed contribution (250 words maximum), the artists and artworks you plan to write about, what ideas or issues you plan to explore, and intended word count.
+Also include a link to your website - or, in the absence of a website - a copy of your CV, one long or two shorter writing samples (ideally ones that have already been published, and written in a style similar to your proposed piece).
+Proposals must be emailed to Jaclyn Bruneau, Editor at firstname.lastname@example.org.
 Submissions are vetted by the editorial team.

 Final submissions of content must conform to the Chicago Manual of Style, with endnotes kept to a minimum.
 Please download the C Information for Writers guide for complete information.